stephenott0205/lab1/README.md

     $ sbt test-only Lab1Spec

-For your convenience, we have script
+For your convenience, we have a script

     $ ./testlab1.sh